navishNSR/Task-Management/README.md

 # Task-Management

 This is a Task Management Application developed using Java Spring Boot.
 The application supports user authentication using JWT (JSON Web Token), session management with Redis and performs CRUD operations with MongoDB.
+It also includes role-based access control for user management, integrates JavaMailSender for automated email notifications and utilizes Spring Boot's RESTful API capabilities for seamless task management.

 # Features